WICG/nav-speculation/triggers.md

 ### Eagerness

-Developers can control how eagerly the browser preloads links in order to balance the performance advantage against resource overhead.
+Developers may provide hints about how eagerly the browser should preload links in order to balance the performance advantage against resource overhead.
 This field accepts one of `"conservative"`, `"moderate"`  or `"eager"` strings as the value, and it is applicable to both `"prefetch"` and `"prerender"` actions and both `"list"` or `"document"` sources.
 If not specified, list rules default to `"eager"` and document rules default to `"conservative"`.
+The user agent takes this into consideration along with its own heuristics, so it may select a link that the author has indicated as less eager than another, if the less eager candidate is considered a better choice.

 ```json
 {